“Self-care is a not self-indulgence. Self-care is self-respect.”

 I lost my footing.
 I floundered.
 I lacked inspiration.

 It was a seven-month long backslide during which I struggled to find a shadow of my former self.

 In reflecting back on how I lost my footing, I realized that I had allowed myself to get there.

 I conceded my own non-negotiables.

 The concept of having non-negotiable time in ones life can sometimes be interpreted as selfishness or unnecessary.
-For me, my non-negotiables are time set aside for reading and writing, running or exercising and Sunday evening bubble baths.
+For me, my non-negotiables are time set aside for reading and writing, exercising and Sunday evening bubble baths.

 Besides the fact that I love how they make me feel; the practice of being present and enjoying that time without guilt, is something that is completely mine.
 Exercise, along with bubble baths and time alone to read and write are my personal non-negotiables.

 The simple act of self–care (in any form) has the power to keep you healthy, centered and balanced.
 (Not to mention SANE.)
 When this care ceases, you lose your footing.